 Embeds.
 An image that’s embedded into the email’s code so it displays automatically in the body of the email.
 The file size, location and type of image that you choose will determine how your prospect’s email platform displays the file.

 There are several ways to embed images in emails, but they’re not all created equal.
 Some image embedding methods are much easier to use and more likely to get delivered.
-If you’re wondering how to add pictures in emails, these techniques will guide you effectively.

-We’ll cover four popular ways to embed images in your emails, and then we’ll tell you why you should avoid two of them.
+Here are four popular techniques for embedding an image in your emails and why you should avoid two of them.

 1. Drag-and-drop embedding